 “You can’t imagine any modern politician having the guts to do that.”

 Just so no one misunderstands, I don’t think Johnson was or is heroic.
 His words are hyperbole.
 His actions hubris.
 His unchecked ego has killed thousand.
 He needs to be stopped.

 Compelling stuff that looks positively cinematic.

-I often find this kind of production a little plodding, but for some reason this kept me watching.
-David Tennant is unnerving as Dennis Nilsen.
-But Daniel Mays, as the detective tasked with investigating the serial killer, is the anxious heart of the piece.
+I often find this kind of production a little plodding but for some reason this kept me watching.
+David Tennant is unnerving as Dennis Nilsen but it’s Daniel Mays, as the detective tasked with investigating the serial killer, is the anxious heart of the piece.
 More compelling than usual.

 A smart horror film from Korea that doesn’t reinvent the wheel, but is interesting enough to keep you watching.

 All of the outrage surrounding this film is completely unfounded.
 It’s not about child exploitation, but more about the way over-sexualised images of women effect the maturing generation.
 Yes the girls dance provocatively, yes it’s all very suggestive, but they don’t actually know what they’re doing.
 There’s no experience in the movements they make, only actions mimicking what they’ve seen.
 So unless you’re the kind of person attracted to under age girls dancing, you’re going to feel as uncomfortable watching it as I did, and that’s the point, we should feel uncomfortable.
 I actually think it’s quite a joyous film in the end.
 Our hero realises what she’s doing and takes action.
 She’s not passive in any way.
 She’s not abandoned or trafficked or worse.
 She discovers herself and starts to assert her independence.
 There are many reasons why some would get their knickers in a twist, but they really need to check their world view if they feel threatened by this film.